 Online Scholarship Application

 The scholarship process for this term has ended.
-It will re-open for the spring semester January 15th.

 You will need to know your Western Student ID to complete this application.
 Your Student ID can be found on your Student ID card, or your application and registration information that was sent to you by the Registrar's office.